simondlevy/BreezyArduCAM/README.md

 This repository contains an Arduino library and examples for the popular ArduCAM Mini camera.
-I've taken the code in the original ArduCAM Arduino [repository](https://github.com/ArduCAM/Arduino) and simplified the API, so you can write new applications in a minimal amount of code.
+I've taken the code in the original ArduCAM Arduino [repository](https://github.com/ArduCAM/Arduino) and simplified the API, so you can write new applications with a minimal amount of effort.
 As you can see in this
 <a href="https://github.com/simondlevy/BreezyArduCAM/blob/master/arduino/BreezyArduCAM/examples/JPEGStream/JPEGStream.ino#L27-L45">example</a>,
 you just call a constructor method, a begin method, and a capture method.